costa-sara/challenges/2020.10/instructions.md

 ## API

 * Your API must be configured to be protected by our OAuth2 server.
-For that purpose we will provide you privately the secret that you must use in your API configuration.
+For that purpose we will provide you privately the secret that you must use in your API configuration to identify as `testAPI`.
 * You must implement a GET action for any given controller that returns the string "**alive**".
 This action must be unsecured.
 * You must implement a GET action for any given controller that returns the string "**unencrypted_value**".
 This action must be secured.
 * You must implement a POST action for any given controller that receives a processed string and saves it to the database via the means you consider necessary.
 This action must be secured.